puzzle/jenkins-pipeline-shared-libraries/README.md

 Compares the OpenShift configuration/resources given in the <b>configuration</b> argument against the resources in an OpenShift project.

+### openshiftProcess

+Processes an OpenShift template to get the final configuration.
+Use the output with **openshiftApply** to apply the configuration against your project.

 ### openshiftStartBuild

 Requests OpenShift to start build from the specified build config and waits for the build to be finished.